Top 15 Things to Know Before Buying a Pop Up Camper

 If you’re imagining parking your trailer, pushing a button, and having your camper magically pop up into place, think again.
 While you might find fully automated machinery in higher-end and luxurious pop-up campers, that’s not the norm.

-Most pop up campers use a hand-crank system, and you often have to set poles and canvas in place.
-You’ll have to hook up generators, water tanks, air conditioners, etc. after putting it up as well.
+Most pop-up campers use a hand-crank system, and you often have to set poles and canvas in place.
+After putting it up, you’ll also have to hook up generators, water tanks, air conditioners, etc.

 Closing it down gets complicated when you have to unhook everything and store it properly.
 The entire canvas MUST be dry and free of debris to prevent mold or punctures in the canvas.